YFull Tree below). R-Y46 is our downstream terminal SNP, or the most recent

 among all Haplogroups.

-For convenience, the ARTERBURN Y-DNA PROJECT will use only the Y-SNP
+For convenience, ARTERBURN Y-DNA Project will follow the current practice of

-Tamil, Telugu, and Bengali ethnic or ethnolinguistic groups are represented.
+ethnic or ethnolinguistic groups are represented.
+We share common ancestors

 The current estimate of the time frame for the most recent common ancestor

-estimate of TMRCA may change in the future as Y-DNA testing continues
+This estimate of TMRCA may change in the future as Y-DNA testing continues

 and if new SNP matches occur, and as STR comparisons of such new matches

 are made.
 Our most recent common ancestor may advance into a more

-recent time frame as we discover new matches for ARTERBURN Y-DNA of both SNPs
+recent time frame as we discover new matches for ARTERBURN Y-DNA of

-These test results match the historical evidence found in America
+These test results agree with the historical evidence found in America

 within the past 300 years: A physical description of Peter Arterburn